OEUG99/Knowledge-Garden/pages/Projects___CHIP-8.md

-- This project began as a personal exploration into the captivating world of emulation.
+- This project began as a personal exploration into the captivating world of emulation - a field of computing that blends low-level computer architecture